senzing-garage/knowledge-base/gists/docker-air-gap-helper/README.md

 # How to copy Docker images to air-gapped environment

-The following instructions show how to prepare a TGZ file containing Docker images and a file to help loading docker images to a private Docker registry.
+The following instructions show how to prepare a TGZ file containing Docker images and files to help loading docker images to a private Docker registry.

 The instructions have 3 major steps: